Peki'in: Ottoman period

 In 1875, French explorer Victor Guérin visited the village and described it as: "The population at present number 600—Druzes, United Greeks, Schismatic Greeks, and a few Jewish families, who descend from the ancient inhabitants of the country.
 Every year in the summer several hundreds of Jews come here from Tiberias to pass the hot season.
 Most of these Jews came originally from Europe, and are happy in finding here the last indigenous scions of the ancient national stock. ...
 At Bukeiah, thanks to the two springs which issue from the hill-side, they cultivate on the slopes and almost to the bottom of the valley delicious gardens, watered by numerous streams.
 Here grow, on different terraces, kept up by great walls, probably ancient, fruit-trees of all kinds, such as citrons, oranges, pomegranates, figs, quinces, and mulberries.
 The vine flourishes marvelously, as is shown by the enormous trunks.
 The United Greeks have a little church, which I found shut; the Schismatic Greeks also have one which has replaced a much more ancient Christian sanctuary.
-Only a few cut stones and the trunk of a column remain of it.The Jews worship in a synagogue of modern date."
+Only a few cut stones and the trunk of a column remain of it.
+The Jews worship in a synagogue of modern date."

+The village synagogue had been rebuilt in 1873.
+Decorated stones uncovered at the site in the early 20th century, one bearing a menorah flanked by a lulav and shofar, another a Torah ark, are believed to have belonged to an ancient synagogue and have been dated to the late second or early third century CE; they were incorporated into the 1873 building.